 The Extra Mile

-I've gone some extra steps and combined the dashboard with my already existing dashboards from other blog posts referenced above.
+I've gone some extra steps and combined the dashboard with my already existing homelab dashboards (e.g. from other blog posts).

 Now, I have a large Grafana dashboard that provides: